awslabs/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

 ## Limitations

 The following limitations should be considered before transforming Timestream for LiveAnalytics records to line protocol:
 - The finest timestamp precision that Athena supports is **milliseconds**.
-If you need greater timestamp precision, such as microsecond or nanosecond precision, consider migrating to [Amazon RDS](https://aws.amazon.com/rds/).
+If you need greater timestamp precision, such as microsecond or nanosecond precision, ensure your data is unloaded and transformed with `--add-time-ns` set to `true`.

 ## Troubleshooting